Em (typography)

 Typographic measurements using this unit are frequently expressed in decimal notation (e.g., 0.7 em) or as fractions of 100 or 1000 (e.g., 70/100 em or 700/1000 em).
+The number of pixels per em varies depending on system.

 History

 In metal type, the point size (and hence the em, from em quadrat) was equal to the line height of the metal body from which the letter rises.
 In metal type, the physical size of a letter could not normally exceed the em.

 A digital font's design space in digital type is called the em, which is a grid with arbitrary resolution.
 Scaling the em to a particular point size is how imaging systems—whether for screen or print—work.

 In digital type, the relationship of the height of particular letters to the em is arbitrarily set by the typeface designer.
 However, as a very rough guideline, an "average" font might have a cap height of 70% of the em, and an x-height of 48% of the em.